-The Page Write operation of CBRAM is 4-6 times faster than the Page Write operation of similar EEPROM devices.
+The Page Write operation of CBRAM-based products is 4-6 times faster than the Page Write operation of similar EEPROM devices.
 Both random and sequential reads are available.
 Sequential reads are capable of reading the entire memory in one operation.

 External address pins permit up to eight devices on the same data bus.
-The devices are available in standard 8-pin SOIC, TSSOP and 8-pad UDFN.
+The devices are available in standard 8-pin SOIC and TSSOP, UDFN and WLCSP packages.